• About

 Documentation template: Functions as a test suite and lays out the structure of model documentation, segmented into various sections and sub-sections.
 Documentation templates define the structure of your model documentation, specifying the tests that should be run, and how the results should be displayed.

 Custom tests: Custom tests are functions that you define to evaluate your model or dataset.
-These functions can be registered with ValidMind to be used in the platform.
+These functions can be registered via the ValidMind Library to be used with the ValidMind Platform.

 • model: A single model that has been initialized in ValidMind with vm.init_model().